Audience: General Public (Attendance is limited for this two-day event.)

 - Alan Wild: Vice President HR, Employee Relations and Engagement, IBM, and author of books on employee relations and business advocacy.

 - Mike Wing: former Vice President, Strategic & Executive Communications, IBM.
 For 21 years he helped shape IBM’s thought leadership and the strategic direction of its communications, including counsel to three IBM CEOs.
 He crafted IBM’s vision of the globally integrated enterprise, Smarter Planet and Cognitive Business.

 - Todd Wolfson: Professor, Rutgers University, and author of the book, Digital Rebellion: The Birth of the Cyber Left.

 If you have questions about this event, email email@example.com.

-- Mingwei Liu, School of Management and Labor Relations, Rutgers University
+- Mingwei Liu, Associate Professor, School of Management and Labor Relations, Rutgers University

-- Wilma Liebman, Former Chairman, U.S. National Labor Relations Board
+- Wilma Liebman, Guest Lecturer, School of Management and Labor Relations, Rutgers University and Former Chairman, U.S. National Labor Relations Board

-- Qingjun Wu, School of Labor and Human Resources, Renmin University of China
+- Qingjun Wu, Associate Professor, School of Labor and Human Resources, Renmin University of China

 The Center for Global Work & Employment explores the consequences of increased transnational competition for labor markets, employment relations and workplace conflicts around the world.
 In tracking the changing governance of work, it engages with strategic responses by businesses, workers and public authorities.
 The center is part of the interuniversity "Better Work" network.